-- 1. Successful completion of the Sterile Processing certificate - 2.
-TEAS for Allied Health programs with a minimum score of 60% - 3.
-CPR for the Healthcare Provider

-Second year courses are restricted to students admitted to the Surgical Technology program.
+- 1. Successful completion of the Sterile Processing certificate - Accuplacer tests: Reading Comprehension within last 3 years and Arithmetic with last 2 years or appropriate test score OR Associates or Bachelors degree from an accredited U.S. institution of higher learning. - 3.
+TEAS for Allied Health programs with a minimum score of 60% Second year courses are restricted to students admitted to the Surgical Technology program.
 A medical exam is REQUIRED.

-A background in general math, anatomy/physiology, biology, health and life sciences, medical terminology and nursing assistant skills can be helpful.